elifesciences-publications/oenocytes-agam/README.md

 # Transcriptome of *Anopheles gambiae* oenocytes

-Code and data to reproduce the analyses of differential gene expression from **Cuticular hydrocarbon biosynthesis in malaria vectors: insights from the adult oenocyte transcriptome** (Grigoraki et al. 2020).
+Code and data to reproduce the analyses of differential gene expression from [**Cuticular hydrocarbon biosynthesis in malaria vectors: insights from the adult oenocyte transcriptome**](https://www.biorxiv.org/content/10.1101/2020.04.28.065938v1) (Grigoraki et al., bioRxiv 2020).

 ## Quick how-to